 It is unknown if triptorelin passes into breast milk.
-Because of the possible risk to the infant, breast-feeding while using this drug is not recommended.
-Consult your doctor before breast-feeding.
+Because of the possible risk to the infant, breastfeeding is not recommended while using this medication.
+Consult your doctor before breastfeeding.

 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 This medication may interfere with certain lab tests, possibly causing false test results.
 Make sure lab personnel and all your doctors know you use this drug.